Examples of Employment Law Cases of Unfair Dismissal

 In addition, we felt the decision to dismiss Mrs B was outside the range of reasonable responses.

-The employer argued that cumulatively the allegations amounted to gross misconduct, such that dismissal was justified.
-In examining that decision, it would be for the Employment Tribunal to decide whether dismissal was an option available to a reasonable employer.
-Crucially it is not for the Employment Tribunal to substitute its own decision.
-It is perfectly common for an Employment Tribunal to find that a dismissal decision is very harsh, but not unreasonable.
+The employer argued that when combined, each of the actions they had alleged amounted to gross misconduct, and that dismissal was justified.
+It was then for the Employment Tribunal to decide whether dismissal was a reasonable response.
+It is common for an Employment Tribunal to find that a dismissal decision is very harsh, but not unreasonable.

-We concluded that the Employment Tribunal was unlikely to regard the allegations as reasonably justifying dismissal.
-Mrs B had a clean disciplinary record; there was significant mitigation and none of the allegations were that serious in isolation.
+We concluded that the Employment Tribunal was unlikely to decide that dismissal was a reasonable response to the allegations.
+Mrs B had a clean disciplinary record, there was significant mitigation and none of the allegations were that serious on their own.

 We were unable to reach a settlement during ACAS Early Conciliation (a prerequisite to lodging a claim) so drafted and submitted Mrs B’s claim to the Employment Tribunal.
 The employer than had 28 days to submit their response.